martinsumner/riak_kv/docs/QueryAPI.md

 The Filter expression takes the projected attributes as an input, and the output is either `true` (the term is a match) or `false`.

-In the definition an `operand` can either be a `key` of a projected attributed (where the value of that attribute will be used when applying the expression), or a fixed value provided within the expression.
+In the definition an `operand` can either be a `key` of a projected attribute (where the value of that attribute will be used when applying the expression), or a fixed value provided within the expression.

 ```
 condition-expression ::=